 6 Ways to Prepare for Small Business Saturday

-With consumers spending $17.9 billion on Small Business Saturday in 2022, it’s fair to say this may just be the most wonderful day of the year for small businesses across the country.
+With consumers spending an estimated $17 billion on Small Business Saturday in 2023, it’s fair to say this may just be the most wonderful day of the year for small businesses across the country.
 While it seems to be a successful event on its own, there are more ways business owners can take advantage of the big day and prepare their shop for record-setting sales.

 Small Business Saturday success starts with strategy.
 Here are 6 things to start doing to ensure your business stands out – even amidst the craziest shopping weekend of the year.